croservices/cro/docs/reference/cro-http-request.md

   separated)
 * `query-value($key)` - looks up a value in the `query-hash`

+## Full request URI

+The `uri` method returns the full request URI as an instance of `Cro::Uri`.
+In the case of a client side request, it is the URI that was requested.
+In the case of a server side request, the URI is reconstructed using available information, such as the host header or - should that be missing - the remote host and port information from the underlying socket.

 ## Cookies

 Cookies in a request are placed in a single `Cookie` header.
 This is somewhat